raganwald/javascript-allonge-six/manuscript/markdown/Ideas/recipes/after.md

 [Backbone.Events]: http://backbonejs.org/#Events

 And here it is in use to trigger change events on our `Todo` "class."
-We're going to be even *more* sophisticated and paramaterize our decorators.
+We're going to be even *more* sophisticated and paramaterize our decoratorsObject.assign(Object.assign(Todo.prototype, Backbone.Events);

-    extend(Todo.prototype, Backbone.Events);

     function changes (propertyName) {
       return after(function () {
         this.trigger('changed changed:'+propertyName, this[propertyName])
       })
-    }
+ Object.assign(

-    extend(Todo.prototype, {
+    Object.assign(Todo.prototype, {
       do: fluent( changes('done')( function {
         this.done = true
       })),